List of BioShock characters: Zachary Hale Comstock

-Comstock claims that Elizabeth is his daughter, born miraculously to his late wife, Lady Comstock, after only seven days in the womb, and that she is "The Lamb" that will lead Columbia in the future.
+Comstock claims that Elizabeth is his daughter, born miraculously to his late wife, Lady Comstock, after only seven days in the womb, and that she is "The Lamb" that will lead Columbia and attack the world (which he and his followers disdainfully refer to as "the Sodom below") in the future.
+He apparently believes this will "prepare" the world for the "coming of the Lord".
 It is later revealed that he had become sterile from the 'Tear' technology used by the Lutece twins, and he employed them to take Anna DeWitt, Booker's child, from another reality to become Elizabeth and his genetic heir to Columbia.
 He subsequently killed his wife and attempted to kill the Lutece twins to hide this conspiracy.
-He is killed in the garden room of his airship, The Hand of the Prophet, when Booker smashes his skull in on a baptismal font, and drowns him in it.
-A version of Comstock also serves as the protagonist for the first Burial at Sea DLC.
-After the baby Anna was killed when the dimensional portal (which in the main game only severed her finger) decapitated her, Comstock left his Columbia for Rapture to forget his grief and returned to being Booker DeWitt.
+He is killed in the garden room of his airship, The Hand of the Prophet, after proudly declaring "It is finished".
+Booker smashes his skull in on a baptismal font and drowns him in it.

+An alternate version of Comstock (voiced by Troy Baker) also serves as the protagonist for the first part of the Burial at Sea DLC.
+After the baby Anna was killed when the dimensional portal (which in the main game only severed her finger) decapitated her, Comstock left his Columbia for Rapture to forget his guilt and grief and returned to being Booker DeWitt.
 There he unofficially adopted a Little Sister named Sally, and was later hired by a version of Elizabeth to find her.
 This was revealed to be a test to see if this version of Comstock had changed his ways, and when it became apparent that he had not, Elizabeth had the Big Daddy they were fighting impale Comstock from behind and kill him for good.

 Comstock's name is possibly derived from Anthony Comstock, an early 20th century conservative politician known for his anti-obscenity Comstock laws.